silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 see what the corresponding binary information is.
 Usually when superusers view the raw data stored on a computer, they view it in hexadecimal.

+Throughout this chapter I've used the mathematical notation of
+<sub>sub</sub>scripts to show which base a number is written in.
+Computer
+scientists don't really do this, though.
+Usually the base of a number is obvious from the context so they don't write anything.
+But when they have numbers of different bases mixed together, they add something _before_ the number to indicate the base.
+For binary, they precede the digits with '0b', for hexadecimal '0x', and for octal (base 8) they precede the digits with a zero.
+If the digits have no prefix, it is assumed to be decimal.
+As far as computer scientists are concerned, 2, 8, 10, and 16 are the only bases that matter.

+0b10111001 = 0271 = 0xB9 = 185

 This chapter's exercises are best done with some graph paper.

 <aside class="exercises">